MBane04/ArchLinux-QuickStart/README.md

 # Introduction

-The goal of this guide is to help new users set up a modern and minimal installation of **Arch Linux** with **BTRFS** on an **UEFI system**.
-I'll start from the basic terminal installation and then set up **video drivers, a desktop environment and provide basic gaming configuration**.
-This guide is thought to be read alongside the wiki, so that it if something ever changes you can fix it but it's not necessary unless my guide becomes outdated.
-Also I will mention external references to justify some choices that I've made so that curious users can delve into the details.
+The goal of this guide is to help myself and users with a similar setup succesfully set up and configure Arch Linux, along with getting a desktop environment set up.
+There will be slight variations to mine if your system is different, but for the most part you should be able to get Arch Setup off of this guide
+Well...... if anyone sees it but me lol
+Credit to  @mjkstra for this guide, he wrote most of it and I added more details that I thought necessary, and configured to my own personal setup and what i need

 ### Note that: